dalong0514/ITstudy/001大语言模型/13Article-LLM/20241023Dario-Amodei-Machines-of-Loving-Grace.md

 Cell therapies such as CAR-T that allow immune cells to be taken out of the body and "reprogrammed" to attack, in principle, anything.

-Conceptual insights like the germ theory of disease or the realization of a link between the immune system and cancer13.
+Conceptual insights like the germ theory of disease or the realization of a link between the immune system and cancer 13.

 I'm going to the trouble of listing all these technologies because I want to make a crucial claim about them: I think their rate of discovery could be increased by 10x or more if there were a lot more talented, creative researchers.
 Or, put another way, I think the returns to intelligence are high for these discoveries, and that everything else in biology and medicine mostly follows from them.